Iritty: Location

 Iritty is located on the banks of Bavali river, which originates from the Wayanad passes.
-Iritty is situated on the Thalassery-Coorg-Mysore highway or State Highway 30 (Kerala) between Mattanur and Virajpet.
+Iritty is situated on the Thalassery-Coorg-Mysore highway and State Highway 30 (Kerala) between Mattanur and Virajpet.
 Some of the nearby smaller towns are Padiyoor, Blathur, Peravoor, Kakkayangad, Aralam, Keezhppally, Vallithode, Karikkottakary, Angadikadavu, Anappanthy, Edoor, Ulikkal, Vattiyamthode, Mattara, Manikkadavu, Kilyianthara, Punnad, Charal, Edapuzha, Uruppumkutti, Vilakkode and Chavassery.

 Aralam Wildlife Sanctuary is situated 8 km from Iritty.

 Geography

 Iritty is surrounded by hills.
 The Iritty Puzha (Iritty River).
 There is a steel girder bridge, built in 1933, over the river.
 Pazhassi Dam, almost 10 km from the town, provides irrigation.